 After the caves, the trip continued slowly along a rocky road - Pasito Tuntun - to the beautiful Andean lagoons inhabited by three species of Andean flamingos.
 The lagoons are different: at ‘Cañapa’ where we spotted the first pink flamingos, ‘Hedionda’ (Stinky Lagoon) where we saw more flamingos and had lunch, and ‘Chiarcota’ where we saw a variety of birds and altiplanic fauna.

 From the lagoons we headed up to the Eduardo Avaroa National Reserve, and visited the Desert of Siloli, at 4 550m (the highest and driest desert in the world).

-The next short stop was the 'Rock tree', an unique lava rock formation.
+The next short stop was the 'Rock tree', a unique lava rock formation.
 As the “convoy” had arrived I had to wait for about 15 minutes to get this photograph without any people!

-On to the view point at the Red Lagoon where the colours of the water are unbelievable with bands of white and maroon across the surface.
-And more pink flamingos in their natural harsh habitat.
+On to the viewpoint at the Red Lagoon where the colours of the water are unbelievable with bands of white and maroon across the surface.
+Here we saw more pink flamingos in their natural harsh habitat.

 Sol de Mañana Geyser

-Accommodation on the 2nd night is at "Los Polques".
-Described as a "basic lodge" it has 5 dormitory rooms each with 6 beds.
+Accommodation on the second night is at "Los Polques".
+Described as a "basic lodge", it has five dormitory rooms each with six beds.
 With one shared bathroom outside the front door.
 No electricity after 9:30 pm, no hot water and no shower certainly redefined "basic".
 The only hot water available is at the hot spring (agua calientes).